CandelaOlha/adopt-me/README.md

 [Adopt me](https://candelaolha.github.io/adopt-me/) was the first website I styled using Sass.

-Also, in the next few days I will be working on adding some functional sliders with Javascript.
+Also, I created a functional slider with Javascript to display "Stories worth reading" which are blog articles.

 ## Technologies